top of page

 • Kayak or paddleboard on the crystal-clear lake.

-• perfect location for day trips to Interlaken, Grindelwald, Lauterbrunnen, and Jungfraujoch.
+• It's a perfect location for day trips to Interlaken, Grindelwald, Lauterbrunnen, and Jungfraujoch.

 • Take the mountain train up to Harder Kulm in Interlaken.